minima-global/minidocs/docs/runanode/mac.md

 2. Download and save the latest Minima JAR [here](https://github.com/minima-global/Minima/raw/master/jar/minima.jar)

-3. Open the Terminal as Admin.
+3. Open the Terminal app from the Utilities folder in Applications.
 When it opens, type the following (including a space after -jar):
 ```
 sudo java -jar
 ```